AtroposBot/web/docs/privacy-policy.md

 ## Data Sharing

-Data collected by Eris is not shared with any third party.
-The only way to access stored sensitive content such as recent message content is through the logging function; there is no way to search through a user's stored message history as recorded by Eris, and it cannot be accessed by anyone within or outside the guild except by Eris at the time of logging.
+Data collected by Atropos is not shared with any third party.
+The only way to access stored sensitive content such as recent message content is through the logging function; there is no way to search through a user's stored message history as recorded by Atropos, and it cannot be accessed by anyone within or outside the guild except by Atropos at the time of logging.
 Any data voluntarily recorded by moderators of a guild, such as punishments, can be accessed only by those who have the appropriate permissions within that guild.
 Data collected with this bot may be stored off-platform for the purposes of maintaining the operation of the service, such as in